Flying a Drone in Helsinki - Learn the Basics

 Suomenlinna and Other Islands

-Suomenlinna Islands, a UNESCO World Heritage Site, are a must-visit attraction in Helsinki.
+Suomenlinna Islands, a UNESCO World Heritage Site, is a must-visit attraction in Helsinki.
 Their stunning beauty and historic fortifications make them an ideal location for drone photography.

-Please note that there may be probihited and restricted areas on the islands, so it’s important to be aware of the active restrictions.
-Check the current information on Flyk website.
+Please note that there may be prohibited and restricted areas on the islands, so it’s essential to be aware of the active restrictions.
+Check the current information on the Flyk website.
 Suomenlinna can also be quite windy, so plan your flights accordingly.
 As a popular tourist destination, avoid flying over people.

 Read about day trip ideas from Helsinki.